 These pictures of Princess Diana at the palace, at the water park, and in the field show why she was hailed as "the People's Princess."

-Diana Spencer Was A Princess Not Born But Made
+How Diana Spencer Became A Princess

-Her love for children — which later would be significantly reflected in her charity work — made teaching rewarding for her and she continued to work as a teacher until she became engaged to Prince Charles of Wales in 1981.
+Her love for children — which would later be significantly reflected in her charity work — made teaching rewarding for her and she continued to work as a teacher until she became engaged to Charles, Prince of Wales, in 1981.